Joe Fletcher (referee)

 Joe Fletcher (born September 10, 1976) is a Canadian former soccer referee from Niagara Falls, Ontario.
-He is currently the manager of senior assistant referees for the Professional Referee Organization.
+He is currently the chief refereeing officer for the Professional Referee Organization.

 Fletcher is also known in accounting circles as a Chartered Professional Accountant who had his designation revoked by CPA Canada in 2020.
 Fletcher was disciplined for improperly taking $14.2 million in loans from his clients and falsifying documents to cover up his misconduct.

 Career

 Fletcher initially began officiating in 1999 in the Canadian Professional Soccer League, after receiving the opportunity from Tony Camacho then the CPSL Director of Officials.

 When the 2007 FIFA U-20 World Cup was held that summer in Canada, he was selected to be one of the tournament's assistant referees.
 In 2007, he officiated the 2007 Open Canada Cup finals match.
 He was also voted the CSL Referee of the Year in 2007.
 In 2012, the Canadian Soccer Association (CSA) selected Fletcher as the recipient for the Ray Morgan Memorial Award, and the Canada Soccer International Achievement Award in 2015.

 In 2018, he was voted MLS assistant referee of the year.
 On January 18, 2019, he retired from officiating and served as a referee instructor for the CSA.
 In January 2020, he was named the manager of senior assistant referees for the Professional Referee Organization (PRO).

 Outside of soccer, Fletcher was a CPA.
 In 2020, Fletcher was suspended by the Chartered Professional Accountants of Ontario for misconduct, after having been found to have improperly borrowed money from clients and falsified audits to hide the trail.